 In connection with the acquisition of Innovation Specialists, LLC d/b/a 2nd.MD (2nd.MD) on March 3, 2021, several 2nd.MD individuals entered into agreements with the Company whereby these individuals are eligible to receive an aggregate of 608,332 shares that required continued employment with the Company.
 These shares are excluded from the above restricted stock units table.
 Included in the 608,332 shares are 281,531 shares that were also contingent upon the achievement of the contingent consideration milestones.
 These shares are considered compensatory in the post business combination periods due to the additional service requirement for these individuals.
 These shares vested 50% on the first anniversary of the acquisition date and 50% on the second anniversary of acquisition date.
-The Company recognized stock-based compensation expense of \$3,358 during the three months ended May 31, 2022.

 In connection with the acquisition of PlushCare, certain PlushCare individuals entered into agreements with the Company whereby these individuals are eligible to receive an aggregate of 806,161 shares that require continued employment with the Company.
 These shares are excluded from the above restricted stock units table.
 These shares are considered compensatory in the post business combination periods due to the additional service requirement for these individuals.
 One third of these shares vested on the first anniversary of the acquisition date, one third vested on the second anniversary of acquisition date, and one third will vest on the third anniversary of the acquisition date.
-As of May 31, 2023 August 31, 2023, there were 537,401 268,720 unvested shares outstanding with a grant date fair value of \$52.52 per share.
-The Company recognized stock-based compensation expense of \$3,557 during the three months ended May 31, 2023 August 31, 2023 and 2022, respectively, and \$7,114 during the six months ended August 31, 2023 and 2022, respectively.
-The unamortized compensation expense of \$14,461 \$10,904 will be recognized over a weighted average remaining period of 1.00 0.8 years.
+As of August 31, 2023 November 30, 2023, there were 268,720 unvested shares outstanding with a grant date fair value of \$52.52 per share.
+The Company recognized stock-based compensation expense of \$3,557 \$3,519 during the three months ended August 31, 2023 November 30, 2023 and 2022, respectively, and \$7,114 \$10,663 during the sixnine months ended August 31, 2023 November 30, 2023 and 2022, respectively.
+The unamortized compensation expense of \$10,904 \$7,385 will be recognized over a weighted average remaining period of 0.8 0.5 years.